 The Monterey Sea Knights Chess Club is here to provide you a welcoming environment to facilitate learning and gameplay.
 We offer free lessons from a seasoned competition player in a course designed to cover all aspects of the game ranging from the basics to tactics, strategy, mating attacks, pattern recognition and Positional Theory.
 We also hold a wide variety of events to include blitz matches, arena tournaments, and an ongoing “Ladder Tournament” from which the NPS Chess Champion is declared quarterly.
 In conjunction with our two sister clubs, we hold periodic club vs. club events, the last of which involved players from across the country.

-The Chess Club meets from 2 to 5 p.m. every Friday.
-We alternate between in-person and online weeks.
+The Chess Club meets from 2 to 5 p.m. every Friday at the Foundation cottage on the NPS campus.
 The schedule varies, but the typical session sees ladder matches and beginner lessons start at 2 p.m., intermediate lessons start at 3 p.m., and blitz tournaments/casual play start at 4 p.m.
 Meetups are structured to offer flexibility with different events occurring at different times; participants come and go as they please, and there is no expectation to be present for the full three hours.

 The chess club plays an active role in promoting community outreach for the NPS Foundation.
 In the past, we have taken the lead at exciting volunteer events such as the McCall Motorworks Revival; we also have spearheaded the organization of volunteers at motorcycle and car events held at Quail Lodge.
 These events provide club members an avenue to give back to the community, while also providing unforgettable memories.
 Several members have also volunteered at the First Tee Open Pro-Am and AT&T Pro-Am!